Specialized Skills Training

 Army Reserve Soldiers on drill status are eligible to receive ongoing Specialized Skills Training.
 Eligibility requirements vary according to the particular program; Military Table of Organization and Equipment (MTOE) units; and Table of Distribution and Allowances (TDA) requirements.

-The Army provides additional specialized training to Soldiers whom already have an MOS, this specialized training further enhances the Soldier to meet qualifications required to conduct unit's mission at higher echelons (tier groups 2, 3, 4 and 5).
-The ASI and SQI are codes that identify the training a Soldier has attained, and identifies training requirements required for a duty position (as identified in MTOE, TDA and Unit Status Reporting).
+The Army provides additional specialized training to Soldiers that already have an MOS, this specialized training further enhances the Soldier to meet qualifications required to conduct unit's mission at higher echelons (tier groups 2, 3, 4 and 5).
+The ASI and SQI are codes that identify the training a Soldier has attained and identifies training requirements required for a duty position (as identified in MTOE, TDA and Unit Status Reporting).